kecman/view/PLAN.md

 - [XXL] Hotload jai code so that you can keep state while you change your algorithm
 - [Robustness] Just log warnings and ignore the context allocator if it's not malloc, or create a new polygon allocated with malloc if passing to c
 - [Rendering] Distribute shaders with source for hot loading/editing them.
 Pass them lots of unused data then
+- [XXL] Place a window (circle/square) with a local camera in it that can be oriented to look around the scene
+- [UI/UX] Hover over UI element (button/checkbox) and press a key to bind that key to it, display the bound keys in a list somewhere
+- [UI/UX] When hovering over items in the scene make the others/overlapping ones transparent
+- [XXL,UI/UX] Suggested values when transforming an item